 - Whether you have "taught" this child to put himself to sleep.

-- Whether your child is relaxed, or has a full backpack of stress and unfinished emotions from his day.
+- Whether your child is relaxed, or is wired with a full backpack of pent-up stress and emotions from his day.

 How to get your child to stay in bed?

 It is completely normal for young children to have fears and worries.
 Sure, you know they're safe in bed, but they don't necessarily feel that way.
 They're little people in a big, scary world.
 If you're not there to keep them safe, they can easily feel frightened, alone in the dark.
 And all kids build up an emotional backpack of small fears and upsets throughout their day.
 As they close their eyes at night, those feelings they've been fending off can swamp them and make them too anxious to settle into sleep.

 So if your child expresses fear, listen and acknowledge.
 Don't ridicule, shame, or offer rational arguments; fears aren't rational and your child will stay frightened.
 What he needs is your support to feel safer.
 Say "I hear you're worried about monsters...That can be scary...Let's do something about that."